appdefensealliance/ASA-WG/AI Profile/AI Tool Specification.md

 #### Rationale

 An AI Tool is invoked by an Agent it cannot fully trust: a confused or benign-but-buggy Agent may omit its own consent step or drive a Sensitive Action the user never approved.
 Consent presentation and enforcement are therefore primarily an Agent/host duty, but the Tool retains a fail-closed backstop so that an Agent which faithfully relays the Tool's confirmation prompt cannot cause an irreversible action without a user gate.
 Note the limit of this backstop: server-side elicitation transits the Agent, so a *malicious* Agent can fabricate an affirmative elicitation response without ever presenting it to the user.
 Elicitation therefore backstops the confused/benign-but-buggy case; it cannot, on its own, defeat a malicious Agent.
 Defeating a malicious Agent for the highest-risk actions requires confirmation over a channel independent of the Agent (out-of-band confirmation), which is under consideration for a future revision.
-Server-side elicitation is the consent mechanism endorsed for MCP servers (CoSAI MCP Security §3.2.9; OWASP "A Practical Guide for Secure MCP Server Development" §4).
+Server-side elicitation is defined by the Model Context Protocol specification ([MCP — Client / Elicitation](https://modelcontextprotocol.io/specification/2026-07-28/client/elicitation)) and is the consent mechanism endorsed for MCP servers by secure-design guidance (CoSAI MCP Security; OWASP "A Practical Guide for Secure MCP Server Development").
 User-approval *fatigue* (habituation from excessive prompts) remains an Agent-side concern (see §9.2 and AI Agent Specification §2.2).

 #### Audit